I knew that I wouldn’t have too much trouble finding slightly odd and fun things to do in Taipei, the capital of Taiwan.

 Take the MRT Metro to Jiantan Station, and follow the signs for Shilin Night Market from the exit, they are clearly marked as it’s a popular tourist and local hotspot.
 The market starts 2 minutes walk away from the station.

 A solid option for a fancier evening in the city is to go for dinner and traditional tea at a restaurant called ‘Sleepless at Chousan,’ located in Yang Ming Mountain.
-It’s a thirty-minute Uber drive from Taipei’s city centre with a beautiful view of the city from above.
+It’s a thirty-minute drive from Taipei’s city centre with a beautiful view of the city from above.
+Make sure you’re equipped with the essential tips for driving in foreign countries.

 It may not be worthy of the more unique and fun things to do in Taipei list in terms of oddity, but it’s the perfect swansong for a relaxing night and a farewell to a brilliant little city that packs a punch of peculiarity without any apologies.